-- (b) Upon completion of the abatement work performed by the municipality, including work by contractors employed by the municipality, the enforcing official shall compute the expenses of the municipality for the abatement of the nuisance, including, but not limited to, cost of labor, value of the use of the equipment, advertising expenses, postage, administrative expense, legal expense, and materials purchased which were incurred by the municipality as a result of the work.
+(b) Upon completion of the abatement work performed by the city, including work by contractors employed by the city, the enforcing official shall compute the city's expenses in causing the abatement of the nuisance, including, but not limited to, cost of labor, value of the use of the equipment, advertising expenses, postage, administrative expense, legal expense, and materials purchased, which were incurred by the city as a result of the work.
 An itemized statement of the expenses shall be given by first class mail to the last known address of the owner of the property.
-This notice shall be sent at least five days in advance of the time fixed by the municipal council to consider the assessment of the cost against property. - (c) At the time fixed for receiving and considering the statement, the municipal council shall hear the same, together with any objections which may be raised by the owner whose property is liable to be assessed for the expenses of the municipality for the abatement of the nuisance, and thereupon make modifications in the statement as deemed necessary, after which a resolution may assess the cost.
-The cost stated in the resolution shall constitute a lien on the property and shall be referred to as a weed lien on the property. - (d) A copy of the resolution shall be given to the county tax collecting official.
-It shall be the duty of the county tax collecting official to add the costs of the weed lien to the next regular bill for taxes levied against the property subject to the weed lien, and thereafter, the costs shall be collected and remitted to the municipality at the same time and in the same manner as ordinary municipal ad valorem taxes are collected, and shall be subject to the same penalties and the same procedure under foreclosure and sale in case of delinquency; provided, however, that if the foreclosure and sale is the result of a delinquency caused by a weed lien, the municipality shall reimburse the county tax collecting official for all costs associated with the foreclosure and sale unless the costs are collected at the time of sale as part of the sale.
+This notice shall be sent at least five days in advance of the time fixed by the city council to consider the assessment of the cost against property.

+- (c) At the time fixed for receiving and considering the statement, the city council shall hear the same, together with any objections which may be raised by the owner whose property is liable to be assessed for the city's expenses in causing the abatement of the nuisance, and thereupon make modifications in the statement as deemed necessary, after which a resolution may assess the cost.
+The cost stated in the resolution shall constitute a lien on the property, and shall be referred to as a weed lien on the property. - (d) A copy of the resolution shall be given to the county revenue commissioner.
+It shall be the duty of the revenue commissioner to add the costs of the weed lien to the next regular bill for taxes levied against the property subject to the weed lien, and thereafter, the costs shall be collected and remitted to the city at the same time and in the same manner as ordinary municipal ad valorem taxes are collected, and shall be subject to the same penalties and the 1 2 same procedure under foreclosure and sale in case of delinquency; provided, however, that if the foreclosure and 3 sale is the result of a delinquency caused by a weed lien, the municipality shall reimburse the county tax collector or revenue commissioner for all costs associated with the 7 foreclosure and sale unless the costs are collected at the time of sale as part of the sale.
+8

-(e) The municipal clerk may also cause a certified copy of the resolution showing the weed lien to be filed for recording in the office of the judge of probate.
+(e) The city clerk may also cause a certified copy of the resolution showing the weed lien to be filed for recording in the office of the judge of probate.

+Section 5.
+When a weed lien is made against a lot or lots or parcel or parcels of land, a subsequent redemption thereof by a person authorized to redeem, or sale thereof by the state, shall not operate to discharge, or in any manner affect the weed lien of the city, but a redemptioner or purchaser at a sale by the state of any lot or lots, parcel or parcels of land upon which a weed lien has been made, whether prior to or subsequent to a sale to the state for the nonpayment of taxes, shall take the same subject to the weed lien.

 Section 6.
-When a weed lien is made against a lot or lots or parcel or parcels of land, a subsequent redemption thereof by a person authorized to redeem, or sale thereof by the state, shall not operate to discharge, or in any manner affect the weed lien of the municipality, but a redemptioner or purchaser at a sale by the state of any lot or lots, parcel or parcels of land upon which a weed lien has been made, whether prior to or subsequent to a sale to the state for the nonpayment of taxes, shall take the same subject to the weed lien.

-1 Section 7.
-Upon payment of the weed lien, the city 2 clerk shall notify the county tax collecting official and may file a notice of satisfaction of weed lien in the records of 3 the probate court.
-4 Section 8.
-This act is cumulative in its nature and 5 6 in addition to any and all power and authority which a 7 municipality may have under any other law.
-Section 9.
-This act shall become effective 8 immediately following its passage and approval by the 9
+This act is cumulative in its nature and in addition to any and all power and authority which a city may have under any other law.

-Governor, or its otherwise becoming law.
+Section 7.
+The provisions of this act are severable.
+If any part of this act is declared invalid or

+- unconstitutional, that declaration shall not affect the part which remains. - 3 Section 8.
+This act shall become effective - 4 immediately following its passage and approval by the - 5 Governor, or its otherwise becoming law.